-Addressing priority 14: Commissioning brief advertised to researchers by the NIHR HTA Programme.
+Addressing one of the top priorities: Commissioning brief advertised to researchers by the NIHR HTA Programme.

-This research was informed by a number of service uncertainties throughout the whole list of questions identified by this PSP: NIHR research in progress.
+This research was informed by a number of service uncertainties throughout the whole list of questions identified by this PSP: NIHR research published.

 Numbers of people with dementia who are admitted to general hospitals are increasing.
 This research team aims to help us understand what works best in hospitals when providing quality care for people with dementia.